tmulle/VertxNettyUDP6Tester/README.md

 No matter if I use Wireless or Hardwired on MacOS I can't get the code to run successfully like it does on the other systems.

+**Note**: I disabled the Netty logging in `logback.xml` you can turn it on by modifying the file and rebuilding the project.
+I wanted clean outputs for the bug report.

 ## Code Setup

 The code has some initial defaults that I setup, defaults are in `()'s`: